What are the aims of this leaflet?

 Polymorphic eruption of pregnancy is a relatively common skin disorder that can occur in women during pregnancy.
-It usually presents within a women’s first pregnancy.
-It is characterised by an itchy rash that commonly begins on the abdomen, particularly within stretch marks (striae).
-It most usually develops during late pregnancy (third trimester) but can also present immediately after the baby is born.
+If present it usually appears during a woman’s first pregnancy and is characterised by an itchy rash that commonly begins on the abdomen, particularly within stretch marks (striae).
+It usually develops during third trimester, especially in the last few weeks, but can also occur immediately after the baby is born.

 It was previously known as PUPPP (pruritic and urticarial papules and plaques of pregnancy).